 - Angled brackets on the wall are all it takes to create handy hangers for big, awkward items from lawn chairs to riding toys.

-- Bungee cords can help corral all those basketballs, soccer balls and more.
-Simply hook a few into sturdy surfaces and place sports balls in a neat pile behind the cords.
+- Bungee cords will help you round up basketballs, soccer balls and more.
+Hook a few into sturdy surfaces and create a tidy spot, secure behind the cords.